How to avoid parking tickets for NYC curb cuts, sidewalks, and driveways

 Is the curb part of the sidewalk or roadway?

-The curb is considered to be a part of the roadway and owned by the City of New York.
+The curb is considered a part of the roadway and is owned by the City of New York.
 The City accepts reports of curb conditions.
 You can report a curb that is damaged, illegally painted by a property owner to discourage parking, or illegally cut for a driveway.
 You must give the exact street address of the property where the condition exists.

 Commentary